 Can I tell you a secret about vegan cooking?
 Most of the veggie meats come pre-cooked so that means you don’t have to waste precious moments on that step in the process.

-So that means you don’t have to cook veggie soy crumbles separately from everything else.
+So, one awesome advantage to vegan cooking is you don’t have to cook veggie soy crumbles separately from everything else.
 You also don’t have to dispose the resulting grease, etc. You simply open the package and add it to the red sauce to make a nice, flavorful, plant-based meaty red sauce.

 Why You’ll Love Vegan Spaghetti Pie